Coronavirus pandemic: From origin to spread, who it affects and the factors that may halt its progress — a primer - Firstpost

 How does the virus work?

-Washing one’s hand with soap breaks open the sheath.
-Washing thoroughly and long ensures every virus particle (hidden in crevices or under nails) is attacked.
 The spike is what enables the virus to enter our cells.
-The virus needs to enter our cells to reproduce – it cannot do so on its own.
+The virus needs to enter our cells to reproduce — it cannot do so on its own.
 If the spike protein is the key, what is the lock?
 The lock, researchers have found, is the ACE2, a protein found on the surface of many cells in the human body, especially and significantly for this pandemic, the lungs.
-ACE2 functions in a complex of proteins that modulate vascular function – in English, ACE2 protects the heart and lungs, especially during inflammation.
+ACE2 functions in a complex of proteins that modulate vascular functioning.
 Importantly, ACE2 appears to have a significant role to play in organ protection and blood pressure control, which is why persons with blood pressure, or hypertension, seem to have a rougher time during COVID-19 infections.

-A key ingredient of the SARS-CoV-2 virus are the two polyproteins, which form replication-transcription complex, which is what makes more RNA copies of the virus.
+A key ingredient of the SARS-CoV-2 virus is the the replication-transcription complex, which is what makes more RNA copies of the virus.
 This is important.
-Human cells make RNA from DNA – they have no machinery to make RNA from RNA.
-This act is foreign, and, as such, makes a great target for anti-viral drugs.
+Human cells make RNA from DNA — they have no machinery to make RNA from RNA.
+This act is foreign, and as such makes a great target for anti-viral drugs.

 Remdesivir is an antiviral drug developed by Gilead Biosciences, to work against Ebola, another RNA virus.
 In trials, this was shown to mess up viral RNA replication.
 The hope is this should work here too, which very limited trials show promise.
 However, the question also is will Remdesivir be available quickly and cheaply enough?
 And in the quantities required?